 Several college-level Math courses are available through Cayuga Community College.
 A per credit fee is charged to participate in this class.
-During 2005-2006 the fee for a 3 credit course was \$125, and \$145 for a four credit course.
+During 2006-2007 the fee for a 3 credit course was \$110, and \$125 for a four credit course.
 Some financial aid is available.

-Advanced Algebra (Math 104) HS Credit: 1/2 College Credits: 3 Prerequisite: Math 102 or equivalent
+Advanced Algebra (Math 104)

+HS Credit: 1⁄2 College Credits: 3

+Prerequisite: Math 102 or equivalent

 This course is a continuation of Intermediate Algebra, which introduces the basics of trigonometry and reviews the basic properties of the complex number system.
 The concept of function is then introduced and applied to algebraic, rational, exponential, logarithmic and trigonometric functions.
 Emphasis is on applications of trigonometry to right and oblique triangles and vectors.
-A scientific calculator is required.
+A TI-83 Plus graphing calculator is required.

-Course 4 (Pre-calculus) (Math 106) HS Credit: 1⁄2 College Credits: 3 Prerequisite: Math 104 or equivalent
+Course 4 (Pre-calculus) (Math 106)

+HS Credit: 1⁄2 College Credits: 3

+Prerequisite: Math 104 or equivalent

 This course completes the study of algebraic and trigonometric skills necessary for the successful study of calculus.
 Trigonometric functions and identities are applied to analytic geometry.
 Systems of equations and inequalities are solved using algebraic, graphical and matrix/determinant methods.
 Theory of equations, including remainder, factor and De Moivre's theorem are used to study and help in graphing of equations.
 This course introduces series and sequences (arithmetic and geometric), the binomial theorem and mathematical induction.
-A scientific calculator is required.
+A TI-83 Plus graphing calculator is required.

-Course 5 (Calculus)(Math 108) HS Credit: 1 College Credits: 4 Prerequisite: Math 106 or equivalent
+Course 5 (Calculus)(Math 108)

+Prerequisite: Math 106 or equivalent

 Studies include functions, properties of limits and continuity, derivatives with applications to related rates, maximum/minimum and curve sketching, the chain rule, differentials, the mean value theorem, Newton's Method, integration with applications to plane areas, volumes of solids of revolution by disk, shell, and cross sections.
 Differentiation and integration of exponential and logarithmic functions are applied to growth and decay.
+A TI-83 Plus graphing calculator is required.